aitoroses/floxide/docs/adrs/0002-project-structure-and-crate-organization.md

    - Provides the directed graph structure and core execution model
    - Has minimal dependencies

-2. **flowrs-async**:
+2. **flowrs-transform**:

-   - Implements the async runtime integration
+   - Implements transformation node patterns
+   - Provides the `TransformNode` trait for data transformation
    - Depends on Tokio for the async runtime
-   - Provides async utilities specific to the framework
+   - Provides utilities for creating transformation workflows

 3. **flowrs-derive** (optional):